MEG visual tutorial: Single subject (original)

 Add process Events > Rename event: 5 => Scrambled

-Add process Events > Add time offset to correct for the presentation delays:
+Add process Events > Add time offset to compensate for the presentation delays:

 Event names: "Famous, Unfamiliar, Scrambled", Time offset = 34.5ms

 Finally run the script.
 Double-click on the recordings to make sure the labels were detected correctly.
-You can delete the unwanted events that are left in the recordings (1,2,9,13):
+You can delete the unwanted, original event categories that remain in the data (categories: 1,2,9,13):

 - Keep the "Link to raw file" in Process1.